Happiness is a choice and purpose is a verb

 Happiness is a choice only you can make

 Purpose is a verb.
 Everyone can find out what life is all about for him or her.
 We don't have to wait until you're too old to make a difference.
-By reading, continuing to ask yourself and others questions, and searching for your highest intention, you can speed up the time it used to take to realize your purpose in life.
+By reading, continuing to ask yourself and others questions, and searching for your highest intention, you can speed up the time to realize your purpose in life.
 That makes that happiness is a choice only you can make.